-Vision of Vets recently had the honor of capturing Jessie Keller and Chrach together in a portrait.
+Vision of Vets had the honor of capturing Jessie Keller and Chrach together in a portrait.
 They have an incredible story.
-Read more below:

-Working with animals is probably the most rewarding job a person can have, Keller said.
-Being a dog handler has been the best and the most dearest to her heart.
+Working with animals is probably the most rewarding job a person can have, she said.
+Being a dog handler in the military has been the best career and the most dearest to her heart.

 While deployed, Keller worked on missions “outside the wire” where she was typically the only female.
 In the midst of terrorist activity, everything going on was “very tricky.”
 She learned to recognize when something was wrong in her environment by watching the way her K9 looked or reacted.

 “No matter what type of training you had, no matter how many skills you had, it was kind of the luck of the draw.
 Are you going to step on a pressure plate that had an explosive attached to it?”
 This is what Keller lived with during her deployments.

-One mission took her and Chrash into an area where a four-person unit had been blown up.
-She and Chrash were sent in to help find the bodies and also the people responsible.
+One mission took her and MWD Chrach (pronounced “crash”) into an area where a four-person unit had been blown up.
+She and Chrach were sent in to help find the bodies and also search for the people responsible for the deaths.

 “I worked with this team numerous times and it was heartbreaking for this camp.
 It was probably one of the most heart-wrenching times I’ve ever been out with combat.
 As soon as we landed I saw my team just standing there waiting.
 They were so excited to see the dog.
 I don’t know if it was because they were excited the dog was there or if it was because of what we were going to do and that we were there to try to help them out,” she said.

-The K9 partners often have more than one handler.
-Keller said Chrash’s handlers all worked together and gained knowledge from each other.
+The K9 partners often have more than one handler who all work together and gain knowledge from each other.

-Chrash received many awards, among them the Bronze Star and a Combat Action medal.
-He also earned the 12th Annual Animal Hero Award, “a huge deal,” Keller said.
+Chrach received many awards, among them the Bronze Star and a Combat Action medal.
+He also earned the 12th Annual Animal Hero Award, “a huge deal,” Keller acknowledged.
 She has a Joint Service Award with him as well as a Combat Action medal.

-Keller worked with another K9 partner, Oscar, who was badly injured by an explosion.
+Keller worked with another MWD partner, Oscar, who was badly injured by an explosion.
 Although Oscar performed his duty immediately after the device went off, he was soon retired.
-Keller credits both Oscar and Chrash for saving her life.
+Keller credits both Oscar and Chrach for saving her life.

 Chrach retired and lived with former Air Force airman Kyle Alltop; he died June 30, 2018.
-When K9 partners retire or pass away, their handlers and fellow soldiers give them a full ceremony as they would a human soldier.
+When K9 partners retire or pass away, their handlers and fellow comrades give them a full ceremony as they would a human soldier.